seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 /posts/system-design
 ```

-Creating a file for every post would be impossible.
+Creating a file per post would be impossible and brittle.

-Instead, we create a dynamic segment:
+Instead, we create a **dynamic segment**:

 ```text
 app/posts/[slug]/page.tsx